 The Rand Revolt happened in 1922, and it was one of the many definitive moments in the history of Johannesburg, labour, the mining industry and management.
 The reverberations are still felt today, and the recriminations would reverberate for many years after the fact.

 It is not my place to comment on it or expound on the reasons and results of it.
 All I will say is that many of the casualties of this action lay in the cemeteries in Brixton, Braamfontein, and out on the East Rand.
-Of course who knows how many ended up in paupers graves in Braamfontein, it has always been rumoured that a mass grave exists in that cemetery.
-With hindsight I suspect that the mass grave contains the bodies of African casualties, but there is no way to prove it.
-During the course of my cemetery meanderings I did encounter a few of these Rand Revolt related graves and I would like to show these on the relevant pages.
+A temporary cemetery was established in Milner Park on 12 March 1922 and on 5 May 1924, the last of the 33 military and 29 striker/civilian remains were removed from it for reburial and some of the casualties from there may have ended up in a mass grave in Braamfontein Cemetery.
+During the course of my cemetery meanderings, I did encounter a few of these Rand Revolt related graves and I would like to show these on the relevant pages.
 The death toll varies between sources, but these graves are only a small representation of what is a much larger picture.
 Unfortunately, it is not always possible to tie in a specific grave to the event, unless that grave has an inscription that is relevant to the Rand Revolt.

 |Killed/Died of wounds||Wounded||Total|